 Saving for College with the U.Plan

+Episode #4.
 Saving for college may seem like an overwhelming task, but with the U.Plan Prepaid Tuition Program, you can get a head start on paying for your child's college costs by locking in current rates for tuition and mandatory fees.
 On this episode of The MEFA Podcast, MEFA's Associate Directors of College Planning Jonathan Hughes and Jonathan Sparling explain how the U.Plan works and interview a real life saver who used the U.Plan to pay for her child's college.
 They also provide an update on college's plans for reopening in the fall and discuss the new MEFA Loan rates.
-If you enjoy the MEFA Podcast, please leave us a review!
+If you enjoy the MEFA Podcast, please leave us a review.

 Resources Mentioned in this Episode

 Jonathan Hughes: Hi, everybody.
 Thanks for joining us.
 Welcome to Navigating the Course to College, MEFA’s podcast.
 My name is Jonathan Hughes and I’m the assistant director of college planning and education.
 As always, with me is Jonathan Sparling.